ThapeloMarakalla/Calculator/README.md

 * This is a simple calculator which can be used to add,
 multiply,  subtract and divide numbers.
-* The implemention of the calculator is based on the Function Decompositon
+* The implemention of the calculator is based on the Function Decompositon method.